 1. Retzky College of Pharmacy, University of Illinois Chicago, Chicago, Illinois, USA

-2. Sheffield University
+2. School of Medicine and Population Health, University of Sheffield, Sheffield, UK

-3. Dark Peak Analytics
+3. Dark Peak Analytics, Sheffield, UK

 Abstract

 Background: Microsimulation models are needed in pharmacoeconomics for simulating individual patient trajectories when there is substantial individual-level variability, history dependence, or process complexity, which a Markov framework cannot adequately capture.
 Given the complexity of the disease process these models are trying to capture, building these models efficiently is crucial.
 However, guidance on creating computationally efficient and reproducible microsimulation models in R is limited.
 This manuscript provides a comprehensive framework for developing efficient microsimulation models.